SAKryukov/web-presentation/article/article.md

     enable: false
 }

-{title}A a cross-platform replacement for all those office application packages in a single file
+{title}A a cross-platform replacement for all those office presentation applications in a single file

 [*Sergey A Kryukov*](https://www.SAKryukov.org){.author}